bbbales2/mwiki/Home.md

 # Running Tests from the math library

-Running tests in the Stan Math Library require these libraries:
+Running tests in the Stan Math Library require these libraries, which are all included in the repository:

 - Boost
 - Eigen
 - Google Test
 - CppLint (optional)

-If the Stan Math Library has been cloned as part of the Stan library, no configuration is necessary.

-If the Stan Math Library is outside of the Stan library, the following variables have to be provided to make in either `make/local` or `~/.config/stan/make.local`:

-- `STANAPI_HOME` (the home directory of the Stan library, trailing slash is necessary!)

-or
+No additional configuration is necessary to start running with the default libraries.

+If you want to use custom locations for the library locations, set these makefile variables:

 - `EIGEN`
 - `BOOST`